 An Untapped Opportunity

-As of 2012, there were nine million dairy cows, 80 million beef cattle, 62 million swine and billions of poultry in the U.S. that produce 100 times more waste of our human population…and the livestock waste is spread on our fields untreated.
+As of 2012, there were nine million dairy cows, 80 million beef cattle, 62 million swine and billions of poultry in the U.S. that produce 100 times more waste of our human population.
+We spend over $100B annually to treat human waste yet the livestock waste is spread on our fields untreated.
 According to a recent report by US EPA, more than 55 percent of the country’s rivers and streams are in poor biological health; the most widespread problem is excessive levels of nutrient pollution.
 The U.S. livestock industry must reduce its footprint while improving its efficiencies if it is to remain environmentally and economically sustainable in the modern world.

-This cleanup is essentially brand new – untapped.
+This cleanup represents an essentially untapped opportunity.
 Bion’s technology has been tested and proven in commercial applications for more than 20 years.
 The technology, coupled with Bion’s unique understanding of this new space and its respect among critical stakeholders, positions the Company to capitalize on changes to our country’s clean water strategies that have already begun and the inevitable changes coming to the livestock industry.

-The livestock industry has begun to recognize the issues it faces and the alternatives Bion’s technology can enable.
-Several large representatives of the industry have become very supportive of Bion’s competitive bidding strategy, including PA Farm Bureau, the National Milk Producers Federation, and JBS (the largest meat supplier in the world).
-Coupled with a growing understanding of real clean water costs on the part of other stakeholders, we believe this bodes well for the company and our shareholders.
+The livestock industry has begun to recognize the issues it faces and the alternatives Bion’s technology and others can enable.
+Many national and local representatives of the industry support Bion’s competitive bidding strategy, including the National Milk Producers Federation, Dairy Farmers of America, Land O-Lakes, and JBS (the largest meat supplier in the world).
+Coupled with a growing understanding of real clean water costs on the part of other stakeholders, we believe this bodes well for the environment and the taxpayer, agriculture, Bion and our shareholders.

 The farming community has long awaited this important opportunity, which allows the financing and installation of new technologies to reduce the amount of nutrients flowing into our Nation’s watersheds.
 The proposed legislation to implement a competitive bidding process for the Commonwealth of Pennsylvania is cutting-edge public policy and will lead to improved water management with lower costs to the citizens.